linroger/FinanceCompendium/II. Economics/International/PPHA Chinese Economy/Chinese Economy Lecture Notes Full.md

 # State Monopoly of Agricultural Products

-- In 1953, the  $1^{\text {st }}$  Five Year Plan kicked off, which prioritized heavy industries, causing the suppression of input prices
+- In 1953, the  $1^{\text{st }}$  Five Year Plan kicked off, which prioritized heavy industries, causing the suppression of input prices
 - To do so, the government set below-market prices in rural areas for all farm products, so that it could sell them at low prices in cities, transferring rural surplus to urban areas
 - Government had to monopolize procurement (up to a quota), otherwise farmers sell to other buyers
 - Had to cover all crops, otherwise farmers switch crops